 -Dhttp.proxyPort=<port number>

-Replace <port number>
+Replace <port number> with the port

 number your system uses to access the proxy server.